Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Introduction

-In this work, we study the problem of online model/hyperparameter selection using a variant of cross-validation.
-To begin with, we must clarify what it means by model selection consistency in online estimation, which turns out quite different between the batch setting and the online setting.
-In the theory of nonparametric and/or high-dimensional statistics, the optimal hyperparameter is determined by three components: the complexity of parameter space, the amount of noise in the data, and the sample size.
-Therefore, in a batch setting, where the sample size is known and fixed, one can simply compare different hyperparameters.
 However, in the online setting, the sample size keeps increasing and the optimal hyperparameter must change accordingly as predicted by the theory.
-For example, the optimal lasso penalty should scale inversely as the square root of the sample size.
+For example, the optimal Lasso \cite{tibshirani1996regression} penalty should scale inversely as the square root of the sample size.
 In this work, we propose to focus on selecting among \emph{sequences} of hyperparameters rather than among individual hyperparameters.
-More specifically, we are given a collection of sequences of hyperparameters, each specified by a particular function form with respect to the sample size, and the inference task is to find out the optimal sequence that gives the best prediction accuracy.
+More specifically, we are given a collection of sequences of hyperparameters, each specified by a particular function form with respect to the sample size, and the formal inference task is to find out the optimal sequence that gives the best prediction accuracy when enough information is available.
 When the $n$-th sample is revealed to the estimation algorithm, it updates the current estimate, for example, by taking an SGD step.
 The specifics of this update, such as the step size and/or the model capacity of the update, are determined by the $n$-th element of the hyperparameter sequence, $\lambda_n$.
 When the next sample arrives, the update procedure will iterate with $\lambda_{n+1}$.
-More detailed discussion and motivation of the tuning sequence selection problem and its difference from the batch tuning problem is given in \Cref{subsec:batch_vs_seq_tuning}.
+More detailed discussion and motivation of the tuning sequence selection problem and its relationship to the batch tuning problem is given in \Cref{subsec:batch_vs_seq_tuning}.